akesterson/defunct-disco/README.md

     [root@localhost disco]$ NOOP=true disco-fs-mount
     [root@localhost disco]$ NOOP=true disco-fs-init

 This will take a minute or two, the init does a lot of work.
+(But you only have to run the init once at system start, no matter how many times you run disco.)
 Now we can do our noop run:

     [disco@localhost disco]$ NOOP=true disco dance
     error: othermodule-3.2: rsync: link_stat "/files/*" (in othermodule-3.2) failed: No such file or directory (2)